Abscess

 Causes

-- When our normal skin barrier is broken, even from minor trauma, or small tears, or inflammation, bacteria can enter the skin.
-An abscess can form as your body’s defences try to kill these germs with your inflammatory response (white blood cells = pus).
-Obstruction in a sweat or oil (sebaceous) gland, or a hair follicle or a pre-existing cyst can also trigger an abscess.
-Chronic steroid therapy
+When our skin’s protective barrier is compromised, even by minor trauma, small tears, or inflammation, bacteria can seize the opportunity to invade.
+As a result, an abscess can form as your body’s defense mechanisms try to eliminate these germs through an inflammatory response, leading to the accumulation of white blood cells, which we know as pus.
+Moreover, an obstruction within a sweat or oil (sebaceous) gland, a hair follicle, or a pre-existing cyst can also trigger the formation of an abscess.
+Additionally, chronic steroid therapy can increase the risk of developing abscesses due to its immunosuppressive effects.

 - Chemotherapy